tado/ofxTwistedRibbon/README.md

 ofxTwistedRibbon
 ================

-Draw ribbon using ofxVboMesh for openFrameworks.
+Draw ribbon using ofVboMesh for openFrameworks.

 ![screen](screenshot.jpg)